Lifesong Wilderness Adventures BLOG

 Lemon Balm: herbal tea for stress

 Melissa officinalis or Lemon Balm in common speak.
 Is a member of the mint family (Lamiaceae).
-A medicinal, square stemmed herb originating from southern Europe.
+A medicinal, square-stemmed herb originating from southern Europe.
 Lemon Balm is now a naturalized medicinal plant in the US and Canada.
-Sometimes called Bee Balm as honeybees favor this herbaceous plant.
-Mildly antiviral, the hairy leaves made into...Continue reading→
+Sometimes called Bee Balm, as honeybees favor this herbaceous plant.
+Mildly antiviral, the hairy leaves made into a...Continue reading→

 We Train Here